 In future standardization activities, the following items should be considered:

-Standards should reduce or eliminate dependence on lexical-level pre-processors for essential functionality (such as conditional compilation).
+Reduce or eliminate dependence on lexical-level pre-processors for essential functionality (such as conditional compilation).

-Standards should consider providing capabilities to inline functions and procedure calls, to reduce the need for pre-processor macros.
+Provide capabilities to inline functions and procedure calls, to reduce the need for pre-processor macros.

 6.51 Suppression of Language-defined Run-time Checking [MXB]